NAC English Theatre

 Let us know about your work

 Let us know if your play is being produced.
-If we can see a performance, we will.
-If we are unable to, we will keep our eyes and ears open about its progress.
-We suggest that you archive your work: producing companies may be interested in these documents following a successful production in your home community.
+If Jillian can see a performance, she will.
+If no one from the artistic team is able to see the work, we may send someone in our stead.
+We also suggest that you archive your work: producing companies may be interested in these documents following a successful production in your home community.

 At present, we are not commissioning any new work.